notsnapback/rhacm-aws-sno-lab/README.md

 Even though your AWS account has an admin user, it’s best practice to create a **separate, least-privilege IAM user (or role)** for the OpenShift install and day-to-day cluster operations.
 Using a dedicated identity isolates credentials, makes key rotation/revocation safer, and gives you clearer **CloudTrail** audit trails for what the cluster changes in your AWS account.

-Create an IAM user with **programmatic access** and attach the required policies for OpenShift, or use an **IAM role** that you assume via STS if your org uses AWS SSO.
+Create an IAM user with **programmatic access** and attach the required policies for OpenShift, or use an **IAM role** that you assume via STS.
 Store the access keys in your local environment or a secrets manager—**never in Git**.

 ### OPTION A